 executor before starting the agent.
 You can also set the instrumentation strategy by setting the

 The system property takes precedence over the configuration file.
 The thread instrumentation mode that is used cannot be changed at runtime.
-Threading behaviour is tracked using Constructor Mode by default.
+Threading behavior is tracked using Constructor Mode by default.